snapdragonxc/charm/README.md

 Also note that MongoDB must be restarted in order for the database authentication to take effect.

-To install locally ensire that you have first installed NodeJS and MongoDB.
+To install locally ensure that you have first installed NodeJS and MongoDB.
 Then use npm:

 ```
 npm install